ysdede/jesse_strategies/OttBands5minFixedOtt-2-MATIC/README.md

 ```

 ### max_risk
 If determined margin risk for calculated stoploss is greater than **max_risk** don't trade.
-Yeah, don't trade :)
+Yes, don't trade.
 It can be replaced with [risk-to-qty](https://docs.jesse.trade/docs/utils.html#risk-to-qty)